Talented and Gifted (TAG)

 These goals are accomplished in Fulton County schools by providing the basic curriculum to identified gifted students in the regular classroom, adjusting the rate and depth of their learning and using a variety of appropriate teaching methods.
 Further differentiation beyond that in the regular classroom is accomplished through seminars, individual projects, advanced placement courses, directed studies, internships and joint enrollment.
 These are designed to intensify and extend their particular interests and aptitudes.
 Educational experiences for gifted students provide the additional variety and flexibility necessary to adjust and extend the Fulton County curriculum to meet these individuals’ needs.

 The Gifted Career Internship Program is designed to provide Talented and Gifted (TAG) students the opportunity to explore potential career interest by working with professionals in the community.
 Click here for more information.

-- Parent Notification of Screening and Referral for Gifted Services
+- Notification to Parents of the Screening and Referral Process for Gifted Students

 - National Assoc. for Gifted Children

 - National Research Center on Gifted and Talented

 - Davidson Institute Fellows Scholarship

 - Teaching for High Potential